Strategic Air Command (film): Plot

 Holland becomes a favorite of General Hawkes, and he is rewarded with a revised assignment flying the new Boeing B-47 Stratojet at MacDill Air Force Base, across the bay from St. Petersburg where his old baseball team continues to conduct its spring training.
-Promoted to "full bird" colonel and made deputy wing commander of his B-47 wing at MacDill AFB, Dutch decides, to Sally's displeasure, to remain in the Air Force, rather than return to baseball at the end of his active duty obligation.
+Promoted to "full bird" colonel (O-6) and made deputy wing commander of his B-47 wing at MacDill AFB, Dutch decides, to Sally's displeasure, to remain in the Air Force, rather than return to baseball at the end of his active duty obligation.

 On a full B-47 wing deployment exercise that involves flying nonstop from MacDill to Yokota Air Base in Japan, Dutch's crew encounters severe wind and storms.
 Low on fuel, they divert to Kadena Air Base, Okinawa.
 As they prepare to land, Holland realizes that his shoulder injury from the B-36 crash was worse than he thought, and his arm is almost immobile.
 He is unable to operate the engine power levers (throttles) during final landing phase, and he has to rely on his co-pilot to do so, while Holland works the flight controls with his left arm and both feet.

 This injury bars Holland from further military flying and also appears to threaten his professional baseball career.
 Following the near-mishap, Dutch is ordered to report to General Hawkes at SAC Headquarters at Offutt AFB, Nebraska.
 General Hawkes chastises Dutch for flying the MacDill to Yokota mission with a debilitating physical condition but also commends him for his service and devotion to SAC's mission.
 General Hawkes advises Dutch that he can remain in the Air Force, but it would be limited to a non-flying staff officer capacity, which Dutch declines, accepting a medical release from active duty instead.
 General Hawkes tells Dutch that he doesn't blame him for declining but reminds Dutch that he plus the thousands of other Air Force Reservists who have been recalled to active duty with SAC for roughly two-year periods has been essential for SAC executing its deterrence mission and that Dutch's time with SAC was a major part of the command's success.
 Given Dutch's shoulder injury likely negating his return to a career as a Major League Baseball player, General Hawkes suggests that he would make an excellent team manager and the St. Louis Cardinals ball club should consider him for such.
 The film closes with General Hawkes pointing out his office window at a fly-by of the newest combat-qualified wing of B-47s as Dutch and Sally look on.